-NOTE: SCLK held low in this example.
+NOTE: SCLK is held low in this example.

-Figure 39.
-Timing for Conversion with START Pin High
+Figure 37.
+Timing for Conversion with the START Pin High

 With the START pin held high, the ADC converts the selected input channels continuously.
 This configuration continues until the START pin is taken low.
-The START pin can also be used to perform synchronized measurements for multi-channel applications by pulsing the START pin.
-With multiple devices, if each device receives the START pin pulse at the same time, all devices start a conversion on the rise of the start pin.
-If all devices are operating with the same data rate, all of the devices complete the conversion at the same time.
+The START pin can also be used to perform synchronized measurements for multichannel applications by pulsing the START pin.
+With multiple devices, if each device receives the START pin pulse at the same time, all devices start a conversion when the START pin rises.
+If all devices are operating with the same data rate, all devices complete the conversion at the same time.

 Conversions can also be initiated through SPI commands.
 Similar to using the START pin, the device can be put into a power-down mode using the SLEEP command.
-Functionally, this is similar to taking the START pin low.
+Functionally, this mode is similar to taking the START pin low.
 To initiate a conversion, the WAKEUP command powers up the ADC and starts a conversion, similar to returning the START pin high.
 Note that the START pin must be held high to use commands to control conversions.
 Do not combine using the START pin and using commands to control conversions.

-Also, sending a SYNC command immediately starts a new ADC conversion.
+Furthermore, sending a SYNC command immediately starts a new ADC conversion.
 For the SYNC command, the digital filter is reset, starting a new conversion without completing the previous conversion.
-This is useful in synchronizing conversions from multiple devices or maintaining periodic timing from multiple channels.
+This process is useful in synchronizing conversions from multiple devices or for maintaining periodic timing from multiple channels.